latortuga71/Black_Tabby/README.md

 ## Creating Agents

 There is an option on the CLI that allows you to create agents, it will ask you for the ip address and port it will be connecting to.
-In this case you do not enter the port 5984 which is CouchDB you would enter 9000 which is the flask server.
+In this case you do not enter port 5984 which is CouchDB you would enter 9000 which is the flask server.
 So if you are running the CLI and Server on same host, you would enter 127.0.0.1 and port 9000.
+If you want to test the agent locally.
 After you will be asked for the two secrets specified during the bash setup script.

 ## Agent CLI (Work in progress)